kadena-docs/kadena-docs/docs/smart-contracts/databases.md

   )
 ```

----

-### Atomic execution

-A single message sent into the blockchain to be evaluated by Pact is _atomic_: the transaction succeeds as a unit, or does not succeed at all, known as "transactions" in database literature.
-There is no explicit support for rollback handling, except in [multi-step transactions](/reference/pacts).

-### Key-row model

-Blockchain execution can be likened to online transaction processing database workloads, which favor denormalized data written to a single table.
-Pact's data-access API reflects this by presenting a _key-row_ model, where a row of column values is accessed by a single key.

-As a result, Pact does not support _joining_ tables, which is more suited for an OLAP (online analytical processing) database, populated from exports from the Pact database.
-This does not mean Pact cannot _record_ transactions using relational techniques -- for example, a Customer table whose keys are used in a Sales table would involve the code looking up the Customer record before writing to the Sales table.

-### No nulls

-Pact has no concept of a NULL value in its database metaphor.
-The main function for computing on database results, [with-read](/reference/functions/database#with-readh866473533), will error if any column value is not found.
-Authors must ensure that values are present for any transactional read.
-This is a safety feature to ensure _totality_ and avoid needless, unsafe control-flow surrounding null values.

-### Versioned history

-The key-row model is augmented by every change to column values being versioned by transaction ID.
-For example, a table with three columns "name", "age", and "role" might update "name" in transaction #1, and "age" and "role" in transaction #2.
-Retrieving historical data will return just the change to "name" under transaction 1, and the change to "age" and "role" in transaction #2.

-### Back-ends

-Pact guarantees identical, correct execution at the smart-contract layer within the blockchain.
-As a result, the backing store need not be identical on different consensus nodes.
-Pact's implementation allows for integration of industrial RDBMSs, to assist large migrations onto a blockchain-based system, by facilitating bulk replication of data to downstream systems.

 ## Row-level keysets

 Keysets can be stored as a column value in a row, allowing for row-level authorization.
 The following code indicates how this might be achieved: